 Police and local officials of the State Committee raided a shop selling religious books in Gyanja's Nizami District without the required State Committee permission, the Interior Ministry noted on its website on 27 April.
 The bookshop was run by local resident Kifayat Maharramova.
-Officers seized 58 religious books and 16 CDs.
+Officers confiscated 58 religious books and 16 CDs.

 On 1 May, Judge Emin Akhundov of Gyanja's Nizami District Court found Maharramova guilty of violating Administrative Code Article 516.0.2, according to court records.
 He fined her 2,000 Manats (10,300 Norwegian Kroner, 1,100 Euros or 1,200 US Dollars).

-Astara: Books seized
+Astara: Books confiscated

-Qagayi Mammadov, the regional representative of the State Committee, insisted the raid and religious literature seizures were nothing to do with him.
+Qagayi Mammadov, the regional representative of the State Committee, insisted the raid and religious literature confiscations were nothing to do with him.
 "No one has complained to me," he told Forum 18 from Lenkoran on 10 May.
 He said Police are still conducting an investigation.
 "It's not clear if any cases will go to court or not."

 Baku: Fines upheld on appeal

 At Baku Appeal Court on 6 May, Shahmerdan Imamaliyev failed to overturn a fine of 2,000 Manats under Administrative Code Article 516.0.2 imposed for selling religious literature without state permission, according to court records.
 Judge Qadim Babayev rejected his appeal against the fine handed down on 30 December 2016 by Judge Rauf Ahmedov at Baku's Nizami District Court.